-If you’ve been injured in a head-on collision, don’t hesitate to contact the Fort Worth car accident attorneys with Anderson Injury Lawyers.
+If you’ve been injured in a head-on collision, don’t hesitate to contact a Fort Worth car accident lawyer at Anderson Injury Lawyers.
 Your case must be properly investigated if you are to recover the compensation that you deserve.
 To schedule a free consultation of your case with one of our skilled lawyers, call 817-294-1900 today, or reach out online.

 Head-On Collisions: A Serious Risk